 FAQ Section

-No. Cracks can occur for many reasons.
+Not necessarily.
+Cracks can occur for many reasons.
 Some are related to settlement, but others are caused by shrinkage, drainage, lateral pressure, expansive soil, framing issues, or normal aging.
 An engineer can help determine whether the cracks are structurally significant.

 We have been a trusted member and affiliate of the real estate community since 1993.
 If the home has a SUPRA box along the Wasatch Front, we can probably get access.